renatabiniek/moonlight-quiz/README.md

 * **Colour scheme**

-I wanted to make the page consistent with the mooon theme, so I decided on dark colour scheme, that would imitate the night sky.
+I wanted to make the page consistent with the moon theme, so I decided on dark colour scheme, that would imitate the night sky.
 That also give the site an elegant, minimal look, and eliminates distractions for the user.

 The colors used are: